Best Visa credit cards for 2020

 Best no-annual-fee business card

-The Ink Business Unlimited card has a $500 bonus, which you’ll earn after you spend $3,000 within the first three months from opening the account.
+The Ink Business Unlimited card has a $750 bonus cash back after you spend $7,500 on purchases in the first 3 months from account opening.

 The Ink Business Unlimited is a business credit card that earns cash back and is essentially the small-business version of the Freedom Unlimited.
 It earns 5% back on Lyft rides and 1.5% back on all other purchases.